Aceinna/docs_ins1000/system_setup_guide.rst

 3.2 Ethernet Connection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The INS1000 system supports ethernet communication.
+The INS1000 system supports ethernet communication,the RTK signal of rover station is synchronized via the ethernet cable on the left side.
 To establish ethernet communication, there are two kinds of connection:

 First, there is